verdaux/BookNotes/Phrases/Impressors 21.md

 - [ ] Pain is temporary but swag is forever
 - [ ] Low quality pics, low quality life.
 - [ ] My therapist knows all your names.
+- [ ] Your mind is my favourite place to wander.
+To get lost.
+- [ ] You find